 During pregnancy, it is normal that you have an increased vaginal discharge.
 This is due to the hormones.
 Contracting a yeast infection is also more likely.
 This causes itching and /or a swollen vulva.
 The discharge is then somewhat grainy in texture and smells different.
 It is important for this to be treated by GPs.

-Some pregnant women have an increased sex drive, others less.
-It may also be that your partner has a larger or less sex drive.
+Some pregnant women have an increased sex drive, others have a decreased sex drive.
+It’s also possible that your partner has an increased of decreased sex drive.
 Intercourse during pregnancy is not harmful.
-But do not have sex when there is loss of blood or amniotic fluid.
+But do not have sex when there is bloodloss or loss of amniotic fluid.